List of aquaria by country

 This is a list of aquaria (public aquariums).
 For dolphinariums, see List of dolphinariums.
 For zoos, see List of zoos.
-For a list of defunct zoos and aquariums, see List of former zoos and aquariums.
+For a list of defunct zoos and aquaria, see List of former zoos and aquariums.

-Aquariums are facilities where animals are confined within tanks and displayed to the public, and in which they may also be bred.
-Such facilities include public aquariums, oceanariums, marine mammal parks, and dolphinariums.
+Aquaria are facilities where animals are confined within tanks and displayed to the public, and in which they may also be bred.
+Such facilities include public aquaria, oceanaria, marine mammal parks, and dolphinaria.

 According to Vancouver Aquarium there are over 200 aquaria worldwide.